psyv2/deliteAI/sdks/ios/docs/DEVELOPMENT.md

 To run these test cases:

 1.  **Open the Xcode Workspace:**
-    If not already open, open `NimbleNetExample.xcworkspace` in Xcode as described in the installation steps.
+    If not already open, open `DeliteAIExample.xcworkspace` in Xcode as described in the installation steps.

 2.  **Navigate to Test Files:**
     In Xcode's Project Navigator (left sidebar), locate the `Test` directory.
 Expand it to find the source files, including `RunMethodInstrumentation.swift`, `ProtoTest.swift`, and `Keychaintest.swift`.